mjungo/VISTAS/README.md

 The model can easily be extended with a series of important effects, such as carrier transport into the quantum wells, noise, thermal effects, etc.

-The aim of the project stored in this repository is to develop a modern implementation of VISTAS in Python.
+The aim of the project stored in this repository is to develop a modern, fully vectorized implementation of VISTAS in Python.
 Contributions are warmly welcomed!

 References:

 [1] M. Jungo, "Spatiotemporal VCSEL Model for Advanced Simulations of Optical Links," in Series in Quantum Electronics, vol. 30, edited by H. Baltes, P. Günter,
 U. Keller, F. K. Kneubühl, W. Lukosz, H. Mechior, and M. W. Sigrist, 1st ed.
-Konstanz: Hartung-Gorre Verlag, 2003, ISBN 3-89649-831-2 [2] M. Jungo, D. Erni and W. Baechtold, "VISTAS: a comprehensive system-oriented spatiotemporal VCSEL model," ” IEEE J. Sel.
+Konstanz: Hartung-Gorre Verlag, 2003, ISBN 3-89649-831-2

+[2] M. Jungo, D. Erni and W. Baechtold, "VISTAS: a comprehensive system-oriented spatiotemporal VCSEL model," ” IEEE J. Sel.
 Top.
 Quantum Electron., vol. 9, no. 3, pp. 939–948, May/Jun.
 2003